How to make video and audio accessible

 • do not block important visual information in the video

-When to use captions
+When captions are needed

 • speech